New report shows chasm between car test results and real world

 But it said the gap between lab results and road performance had grown for emissions of carbon dioxide, as well as nitrogen oxides, to such an extent that further investigation was needed to discover what carmakers were doing to mask CO2 emissions.

-Their analysis found some new EU cars, including Mercedes (DAIGn.DE), BMW (BMWG.DE) and Peugeot (PEUP.PA) vehicles, were using around 50 percent more fuel than manufacturers claimed.
+Their analysis found some new EU cars, including Mercedes, BMW and Peugeot vehicles, were using around 50 percent more fuel than manufacturers claimed.

 Fuel-use is associated with carbon dioxide production, so greater fuel use means higher emissions of the greenhouse gas.

-T&E has worked for years to publicise the gap between lab results and real-world driving, producing an initial report in 1998.
+T&E has worked for years to publicize the gap between lab results and real-world driving, producing an initial report in 1998.

 In a statement on Monday, it said the gap was too wide to explain through well-known practices that have been tolerated in testing, such as taping up car doors to reduce wind resistance and using special driving surfaces and tyres.